Calcium Score (Heart Scan): What You Need To Know

 In those days, a calcium score (CAC) was considered a ‘rich and famous’ person’s test.
 For example, if you were the President of the US, had a private jet at the airport, the CEO of fortune 500 company, owned a bank or were a celebrity—you’d get a calcium score.
 Because the calcium score wasn’t covered by insurance, only the very wealthy would consider paying the ‘high’ $400 cost.

 In the past decade and half, the somewhat antiquated calcium score fell out of the limelight and would cost around $50 dollars in most cities.
-In Hawaii, our hospitals charge around $100-150 dollars, unfortunately.
+In Hawaii, independent clinics and hospitals charge around $150 dollars.

 What is a Calcium Score?